Al-x22/ica0002/README.md

 # ica0002
 Repository for IT Infrastructure

-Creating commit to see if Virtual Machine Works
+Creating commit to see if Virtual Machine Works.